Saskatoon mom speaks out after son drowns in Sheraton Cavalier Hotel pool - Saskatoon | Globalnews.ca

 At the YMCA the practice is not allowed.
 Instead, they teach to blow bubbles.

-“So what we really want children to learn is once you are done blowing out all your bubbles, you come back up for air,” said Newson.
+“So what we really want children to learn is once you are done blowing out all your bubbles, you come back up for air,” Newson said.

 The hyperventilation technique is often used by those who are free-diving or training to break world records.